Three Easy Laddoo Recipes For Ganesh Chaturthi!

-On the occasion of Ganesh Chaturthi today, we bring you the three easy recipes of favourite sweet of Lord Ganesha – laddoos/modak.
-A traditional Indian sweet Laddoo is a popular dessert usually made during festive times or for special occasions.
-So here are three recipes to add sweetened charm to your festivities.
+On the occasion of Ganesh Chaturthi today, we bring you three easy recipes of favorite sweet of Lord Ganesha - laddoos / modak.
+A traditional Indian sweet laddoo is a popular dessert usually made during festive times or for special occasions.
+So here are the recipes to add sweetened charm to your festivities.

 1. 1 cup sugar